tjomson/BDSA2020.Assignment01/README.md

 >The phrase regular expressions (and consequently, regexes) is often used to mean the specific, standard textual syntax for representing patterns that matching text need to conform to.

+## Software Engineering

+### Exercise 1

+What is meant by “knowledge acquisition is not sequential”?
+Provide a concrete example of knowledge acquisition that illustrates this.

+### Exercise 2

+Specify which of the following decisions were made during requirements or system design:
+- “The ticket distributor is composed of a user interface subsystem, a subsystem for computing tariff, and a network subsystem managing communication with the central computer.”
+- “The ticket distributor will use PowerPC processor chips.”
+- “The ticket distributor provides the traveler with an on-line help.”

+### Exercise 3

+In the following description, explain when the term account is used as an application domain concept and when as a solution domain concept:
+> "Assume you are developing an online system for managing bank accounts for mobile customers.
+A major design issue is how to provide access to the accounts when the customer cannot establish an online connection.
+One proposal is that accounts are made available on the mobile computer, even if the server is not up.
+In this case, the accounts show the amounts from the last connected session."

+### Exercise 4

+A passenger aircraft is composed of several millions of individual parts and requires thousands of persons to assemble.
+A four-lane highway bridge is another example of complexity.
+The first version of Word for Windows, a word processor released by Microsoft in November 1989, required 55 person-years, resulted into 249,000 lines of source code, and was delivered 4 years late.
+Aircraft and highway bridges are usually delivered on time and below budget, whereas software is often not.
+Discuss what are, in your opinion, the differences between developing an aircraft, a bridge, and a word processor, which would cause this situation.

+### Exercise 5

+1. Consider your watch (or the watch of a friend of yours that you can inspect) as a system and set the time 2 minutes ahead.
+Write down each interaction between you and the watch __as a scenario__.
+Record all interactions, including any feedback the watch provides you.
+1. Consider the scenario you just wrote.
+    - Identify the actor of the scenario.
+    - Next, write the corresponding __use case__ SetTime.
+1. Assume the watch system you described in point 1 and 2 also supports an alarm feature.
+Describe setting the alarm time as a self-contained __use case__ named SetAlarmTime.
+1. Examine the SetTime and SetAlarmTime use cases you wrote in point 2 and 3.
+Eliminate any redundancy by using an __include relationship__.
+1. Why an include relationship is preferable to an extend relationship in point 4?

+### Exercise 6

+The need for developing a complete specification may encourage an analyst to write detailed and lengthy documents.
+Which competing quality of specification (see Table 4-1 of the OOSE book) may encourage an analyst to keep the specification short?

+### Exercise 7

+Maintaining traceability during requirements and subsequent activities is expensive, because of the addition information that must be captured and maintained.
+What are the benefits of traceability that outweigh this overhead?
+Mention at least 2 points you would consider.

 ## Submitting the assignment

 To submit the assignment you need to create a .pdf document using LaTeX containing the answers to the questions and a link to a public repository containing your fork of the completed code.